-We have entered into an agreement for the sale of gold and silver at a fixed price to a third party.
+The Company has an agreement with a financial institution (a third party) that allows the Company to transfer its gold and silver inventory at a fixed price to this third party.
 Such agreement allows the Company to repurchase this inventory at an agreed-upon price based on the spot price on the repurchase date.
 The third party charges monthly interest as a percentage of the market value of the outstanding obligation; such monthly charges are classified in interest expense.
 These transactions do not qualify as sales and therefore have been accounted for as financing arrangements and reflected in the consolidated balance sheet within product financing obligation.
 The obligation is stated at the amount required to repurchase the outstanding inventory.
-Both the obligation under product financing arrangement and the underlying inventory (which is entirely restricted) are carried at fair value, with changes in fair value included as component of cost of sales.
-Such obligation totaled \$49.7 million and \$38.6 million as of March 31, 2014 and June 30, 2013, respectively.
+Both the product financing arrangement and the underlying inventory (which is entirely restricted) are carried at fair value, with changes in fair value included as component of cost of sales.
+Such obligation totaled \$80.7 million and \$24.6 million as of December 31, 2014 and June 30, 2014, respectively.